MythosMann/tg4x/readme.md

 * The fully assembled boards would just be everything, put together, ready to plug and play. ($40-45)

 I honestly have no idea what I should expect as far as shipping, so I'm expecting to only ship CONUS.
+So far I've looked into USPS Flat rate shipping, and it'll be $5 for either kit, and $10 for the assembled board.
 Another note, because I'm looking to minimize costs as much as possible, I'll be sourcing most of the components from China, meaning long shipping times.

 ## The Meaty Potatoes: